development

 Limitations

-The 100-device limit per device type resets annually but registered devices cannot be removed mid-year.
-Managing UDIDs manually becomes cumbersome as teams grow.
-For larger testing needs, TestFlight is a better option since it supports up to 10,000 external testers and does not require collecting device identifiers.
+The 100-device cap per device type resets each year, but registered devices cannot be removed mid-cycle.
+Managing UDIDs by hand grows tedious as teams scale.
+For broader testing needs, TestFlight supports up to 10,000 external testers without requiring device identifiers.